kgarbos/kgarbos-portfolio/README.md

 This is my personal portfolio project which was created with [Create React App](https://github.com/facebook/create-react-app).
-You can see it live here: https://kgarbos.com/
+You can find it live here: https://kgarbos.com/

 ## Available Scripts